daizutabi/ivory/docs/quickstart.md

 A `Tuner` instance connects Ivory to [Optuna: A hyperparameter optimization framework](https://preferred.jp/en/projects/optuna/).

-We can customize these objects with a YAML file named `client.yml` under the working directory.
-In our case, the file just contains the minimum settings.
+We can customize these instances with a YAML file named `client.yml` under the working directory.
+In our case, the file just contains the minimal settings.

 #File client.yml {%=/examples/client.yml%}